-On April 13, USDA's Agricultural Marketing Service announced that for 60 days, beginning April 20, 2020, it will not take enforcement action against the retail sale of commodities that lack an appropriate country or origin or method of production label as required for covered commodities under COOL, provided the food does not make any country of origin or method of production claims (New).

-- USDA announced (4/13/20) a resource guide for rural leaders on funding and partnership opportunities regarding COVID-19 (New). - FDA has put out a factsheet on best practices for retail food stores, restaurants, and food pick-up and delivery services during the COVID-19 pandemic.
+- On April 13, USDA's Agricultural Marketing Service announced that for 60 days, beginning April 20, 2020, it will not take enforcement action against the retail sale of commodities that lack an appropriate country or origin or method of production label as required for covered commodities under COOL, provided the food does not make any country of origin or method of production claims. - USDA announced (4/13/20) a resource guide for rural leaders on funding and partnership opportunities regarding COVID-19. - FDA has put out a factsheet on best practices for retail food stores, restaurants, and food pick-up and delivery services during the COVID-19 pandemic.
 This includes information on managing employee health, personal hygiene for employees, appropriate food safety protocols, and special safety considerations for pick-up and delivery.
-A visual summary info graph is also available. - FDA released (4/6/20) guidance on the temporary flexibility regarding the Egg Safety Rule to permit producers who sell eggs to facilities for further processing to sell to the table egg market. - And FDA issued (4/6/20) an FAQ from members of the animal food industry on COVID-19. - On April 3, the FDA announced it will temporarily conduct remote importer inspections under the Foreign Supplier Verification Programs for Importers of Food for Humans and Animals (FSVP). - On April 1, FDA released a temporarily enforcement discretion policy to provide flexibility to chain restaurants and similar retail food establishment subject to FDA's menu labeling requirements.
+A visual summary info graph is also available.

+- FDA released (4/6/20) guidance on the temporary flexibility regarding the Egg Safety Rule to permit producers who sell eggs to facilities for further processing to sell to the table egg market. - And FDA issued (4/6/20) an FAQ from members of the animal food industry on COVID-19. - On April 3, the FDA announced it will temporarily conduct remote importer inspections under the Foreign Supplier Verification Programs for Importers of Food for Humans and Animals (FSVP). - On April 1, FDA released a temporarily enforcement discretion policy to provide flexibility to chain restaurants and similar retail food establishment subject to FDA's menu labeling requirements.
 Under its policy, FDA will not object if covered establishments do not comply with menu labeling requirements until "conclusion of the public health emergency." - In the midst of ongoing food safety concerns, DHS has included the food and agriculture sector as "essential critical infrastructure," and a full analysis of these issues is available here. - Both USDA FSIS and FDA have issued enforcement discretion policies to provide labeling flexibilities for products intended for food service going to retail. - FDA has announced a temporary policy to not enforce Foreign Supplier Verification Program (FSVP) onsite audit requirements under specific circumstances, and both FDA and USDA have also been issuing guidance to industry that addresses food safety concerns.
-DHS has included the food and agriculture sector as "essential critical infrastructure," and a full analysis of these issues is available here. - Department of Agriculture (USDA): USDA Rural Development Division has launched a resource page to help rural residents, farmers, and businesses stay current on the Agency actions related to COVID-19. - The Rural Development Office has posted a fact sheet of funding opportunities for rural residents, businesses and communities.
+DHS has included the food and agriculture sector as "essential critical infrastructure," and a full analysis of these issues is available here. - Department of Agriculture (USDA): USDA Rural Development Division has launched a resource page to help rural residents, farmers, and businesses stay current on the Agency actions related to COVID-19. - USDA and the Department of Homeland Security announced on April 15 a temporary final rule to change certain H-2A requirements to help U.S. agricultural employers avoid disruptions in lawful agricultural-related employment, protect the nation's food supply chain, and lessen impacts from the coronavirus (COVID-19) public health emergency.
+(New) - The Rural Development Office has posted a fact sheet of funding opportunities for rural residents, businesses and communities.
 (4/8/20) - The Rural Development Division announced (4/3/20) it was opening a second application window for the Distance Learning and Telemedicine Grant program funding.